sweng-epfl/public/exercises/scrum/answers.md

 // The Development Team is the only one who has the right to move items to the Sprint Backlog.
 However, they have a time budget for the Sprint and can take a task only if a task is also defined well and estimated to fit into that time budget.

-9. What are acceptable durations of a Sprint?
+9. Which of the below are acceptable durations of a Sprint?
-- [x] 5 days
+- [x] 1 week
-- [x] 7 days
+- [x] 2 weeks
-- [x] 20 days
+- [x] 4 weeks
-- [x] 15 days
+- [ ] 5 weeks

 // The Sprint should be less than 1 month.
 More than 1 month means less certainty about what to be build because there is no Increment.
+See the [Scrum guide](https://www.scrumguides.org/scrum-guide.html#events-sprint) for more details.

 10. What is the role of the Scrum Master?
 - [x] To serve the Product Owner by helping them communicate with the Development Team